Tips For Safely Buying Medications Online

 by Laurie LaRusso, MS, ELS

-Large drugstore chains, smaller "mom and pop" pharmacies, and other lawful organizations sell drugs online.
+Large drugstore chains, smaller local pharmacies, and other lawful organizations sell drugs online.
 In this situation, the benefits of buying drugs online are clear:

-Because you cannot necessarily locate the company you buy from, disreputable companies can take advantage of online consumers.
+Because you cannot necessarily go to the company you buy from, disreputable companies can take advantage of online consumers.
 The risks in this situation include:

-The US Food and Drug Administration (FDA) offers the following tips for making your online medicine purchases safe and rewarding.
+The US Food and Drug Administration (FDA) offers the following tips for making your online medication purchases safe and rewarding.

-Only buy prescription medicines online if your doctor has already diagnosed your condition and prescribed the medicine.
-Taking prescription medicines without the advice of your doctor puts you at risk for adverse reactions and dangerous drug interactions.
-When prescribing a medicine, your doctor considers a number of factors, including:
+Only buy prescription medications online if your doctor has already diagnosed your condition and prescribed the medication.
+Taking prescription medications without the advice of your doctor puts you at risk for improper treatment, adverse reactions, and dangerous drug interactions.
+When prescribing a medication, your doctor considers a number of factors, including: